-- (b) Granting permission to use hall space for such revenue producing events remains the responsibility of the hall government, head advisor/hall director, and hall manager. - (7) Any group requesting use of space in a hall for an event which involves the use of alcoholic beverages must also secure registration and approval for the event under the guidelines of the University Residence Hall Alcohol Policy and the alcohol policy of that hall in which the event will be held. - (8) Advertising for any event must follow established procedures.
-(See policy for Distribution of Material in Residence Halls, Fundraising and Revenue-Producing Projects, and Signs.) - (9) Any petitioning or leafleting within the halls which requires the use of hall space requires the permission of that hall government, manager, and head advisor/hall director.
-Halls which do not have an organized, functioning government defer jurisdiction to RHA.
-(See also: Distribution of Material in Residence Halls and Gidelines for Campaigning, Canvassing, and Petition Drives on the Michigan State University Campus, available in the Student Activities Office, 101 Student Services Building.) - (10) Once space is approved for an All-University event/meeting to be held in residence hall facilities it shall be deemed a public meeting or event open to the entire University community.
+- functioning government defer jurisdiction to RHA.
+(See also: Distribution of Material in Residence Halls and Guidelines for Campaigning, Canvassing, and Petition Drives on the Michigan State University Campus, available in the Student Activities Office, 101 Student Services.) - (10) Once space is approved for an All-University event/meeting to be held in residence hall facilities it shall be deemed a public meeting or event open to the entire University community.
 Any member of that community shall be admitted without discrimination due to race, creed, religion, national origin, sex, or sexual orientation.
-Similarly, any activity, event, or meeting approved for a house, hall, or complex shall be open to their members of the specific community without discrimination. - Exceptions to the above such as special meetings or events which are "for members only" must be so designated when facilities are requested and advertised as such.
-In addition, the organization must have a record of individual members prior to requesting facilities and may invite only the pre-determined membership. - (11) Formally scheduled classes should be conducted in facilities scheduled for that purpose unless prior approval for change is obtained from the academic department, the Office of Space Utilization, the hall manager, the hall governing body, and the head advisor/hall director. - (12) Should the need for special academic services occur, (i.e., testing, tutoring, help sessions, or make-up classes) prime consideration should be given to making such space available. - (13) Groups which fail to adhere to the responsibilities outlined in this policy or specific hall policies may be denied future use of space.
-However, before disciplinary/administrative action can be taken against a group, the basic tenets of due process must be followed.

-- (a) The group shall be informed in writing that they are accused of space use policy violations.
-The disciplinary/administrative process may be initiated by either the hall government, the manager or the advisory staff. - (b) The group shall have the opportunity to defend itself against the alleged accusations to a committee comprised of representatives of the hall government, management and advisory staffs.
+Similarly, any activity, event, or meeting approved for a house, hall, or complex shall be open to their members of the specific community without discrimination.

+Exceptions to the above such as special meetings or events which are "for members only" must be so designated when facilities are requested and advertised as such.
+In addition, the organization must have a record of individual members prior to requesting facilities and may invite only the pre-determined membership.

+- (11) Formally scheduled classes should be conducted in facilities scheduled for that purpose unless prior approval for change is obtained from the academic department, the Office of Space Utilization, the hall manager, the hall governing body, and the hall director. - (12) Should the need for special academic services occur, (i.e., testing, tutoring, help sessions, or make-up classes) prime consideration should be given to making such space available. - (13) Groups which fail to adhere to the responsibilities outlined in this policy or specific hall policies may be denied future use of space.
+However, before disciplinary/administrative action can be taken against a group, the basic tenets of due process must be followed. - (a) The group shall be informed in writing that they are accused of space use policy violations.
+The disciplinary/ administrative process may be initiated by either the hall government, the manager or the advisory staff. - (b) The group shall have the opportunity to defend itself against the alleged accusations to a committee comprised of representatives of the hall government, management and advisory staffs.
 If an allegation is not contested by the group, the decision of the hall government, management and advisory staff becomes effective. - (c) The group shall be informed, in writing, by the hall government, management and advisory staff of any disciplinary/administrative action being taken against it.
-Specific restrictions or sanctions should be detailed and included in the written notification. - (d) Final appeal may be addressed to a committee comprised of the Area Director, Area Manager and RHA representative. - (e) RHA, RHPO, and Management will keep a list of groups not adhering to the responsibilities outlined in this policy and will make such information available, upon request, to the halls.
+Specific restrictions or sanctions should be detailed and included in the written notification.

+- (d) Final appeal may be addressed to a committee comprised of the Area Director, Area Manager and RHA representative. - (e) RHA, University Housing Programs and the Department of Residence Halls will keep a list of groups not adhering to the responsibilities outlined in this policy and will make such information available, upon request, to the halls.